Creating an old-girls network in Silicon Valley

-Thanks to Facebook COO Sheryl Sandberg and her mega-bestselling book, Lean In, the gender-disparity debate has been front and center for years now in Silicon Valley.
+Thanks to Facebook COO Sheryl Sandberg and her mega-bestselling book, Lean In, the gender-disparity debate has been front and centre for years now in Silicon Valley.

 “Work your relationships,” says Lisa Lambert, a VP with Intel Corp.'s venture-capital unit.
 "Build your own network and work it."